ageorgakakis/EnsembleVariability/FORTRAN/README.md

 the following line reads the MCMC chains produced by MultiNest to determine the median of parameters and their uncertainties, estimate confidence intervals for e.g. the black-hole mass vs stellar mass relation, etc.

 `call readchains()`

+the python script plotfit.py contains function that read the output of the readchains subroutine and plot (i) the posterior distributions of the parameters and (ii) the best-fit black-hole vs stellar-mass relation and normalised excess variance vs X-ray luminosity relation.

 The model that is fit to the observations is defined in `model.f90`: